What Size Garage Door Opener Do I Need? A Guide to Horsepower

 How to Open a Garage Door Manually Without Power

 An automatic garage door opener offers you the convenience of entering and exiting your garage without leaving your vehicle.
-However, these devices require electricity to operate — which means they won’t function during a power outage.
+However, these devices require electricity to operate—which means they won’t function during a power outage.
+So, how do you open your garage without power?
+A power outage doesn’t have to leave you stranded.
+Learn how to open your garage without power, safely and easily, ensuring you can still access your garage when the electricity is out.

 Opener manufacturers recognize that these interruptions can be problematic for homeowners.
 That’s why they’ve added a built-in mechanism that makes it easy to manually open a garage door in an emergency.